yym68686/uni-api/README.md

 key, model, global); all applicable disable lists are combined.
 Requests already in progress retain their selected candidates.
 New requests with every matching channel disabled return 503.
 Changes emit `channel_controls_changed` audit logs.

+### Upstream receipt correlation facts

+When the existing S3 fact exporter is enabled, each actually dispatched model attempt also emits an independent `billing` fact.
+It records the direct upstream response's `X-Client-Request-ID` as `billing_request_ids: ["client:<id>"]`, a normalized upstream site, SHA-256 of the credential actually sent, caller key fingerprint, channel/model/endpoint, and request/attempt IDs.
+Header capture occurs before status/body processing, including failed retries and cancelled hedges.
+No API key, prompt or response body is exported.
+Missing headers remain unknown;
+an outgoing or echoed `X-Request-ID` is not accepted as a sub2api receipt.

+This is asynchronous observation only: routing, responses and charging are unchanged.
+Consumers must support the additive `billing` fact kind before this release is deployed, and exclude it from request/attempt/token rollups.
+The console matches site/key ownership and exact receipt IDs to split shared upstream keys by caller.
+Old facts without identifiers cannot be retroactively attributed.
+`/v1/observability/runtime` exposes `billing_receipt_correlation`, the native build
+version and source commit for deployment verification.